Awapuni, Palmerston North: Awapuni South

 Awapuni South contains Riverdale School and Awapuni School, Awatapu College and a chapel of the Church of Jesus Christ of Latter-day Saints.
 It features Riverdale, Ahimate and Paneiri Parks; the riverside Dittmer Drive Reserve includes a stopbank and walking track.

 The area College Street divides Awapuni North from Awapuni South.
 The suburb is bounded by the Manawatu River.
 Dittmer Drive (which runs the bank of the river) has a stopbank, which is the first defence if there is a chance of flooding.
 There are many large houses along Dittmer Drive.

-The area had a resident population of 3,366 in 2018.

 Maraetarata

 Maraetarata, previously called Awapuni West, is centred around Awapuni Racecourse.
 It features Rangitaane, Mangaone, Otira and Totaranui parks.

 Maxwells Line divides Maraetarata from Awapuni North and Awapuni South.
 The Mangaone Stream mostly forms the western boundary.
 Other features of Maraetarata include the Awapuni Landfill.
 Maraetarata is the site of the ancient Awapuni Lagoon, upon which the racecourse is now situated.

-The area had a population of 1,422 in 2018.